K7MDL2/IC-905_Band_Decoder_on_ESP32-S3/README.md

 # USB Band Decoder for the IC-905

 This is a Band Decoder and PTT Breakout for the IC-905 radio.
-It plugs into the IC-905 USB port and communicates with the radio using CI-V serial protocol to extract frequency (for band), time, date, location (for grid square calcuation), and extended mode info (data and voice mode).
+It plugs into the IC-905 USB port and communicates with the radio using CI-V serial protocol to extract frequency (for band), time, date, location (for grid square calculation), and extended mode info (data and voice mode).

 It provides:
 * 6 band outputs for switching antenna relays, enabling RF amps, etc.
 * 6 PTT outputs for keying amplifiers
 * 1 PTT input (wired to the radio SEND jack)
+* 8 dimmable and assignable status LEDs for Power, 6 bands, and PTT Input

 ![20250110_130504](https://github.com/user-attachments/assets/d7b7fba9-d3f7-45c5-aa3e-9a9ae8cdf506)

 By default each band (there are 6) is configured to operate one Band output pin and 1 PTT output pin in TX.
-Also by default the PTT input is pulled high during RX to 3.3VDC and looks for 0V for TX.
-A buffer should be used to protect against high voltages > 3.3V.
+The IC-905 SEND jack pulls the line to +5V in RX, GND in TX.
+Buffers are used to protect the CPU IO pins against voltages > 3.3V.

-The PTT and Band output pin(s) are set to logic 1 (3.3VDC) when active to operate a buffer which inverts the signal thus closing the buffer output to GND, the most common for external amplifiers.
-PTT polarity is easily changed in the code if needed.
+The PTT and Band output pin(s) patterns are configurable to output any pattern within their function groups (band or PTT).
+By default a single output is activated per band, same for the PTT output.
+A logic 1 at the GPIO gets inverted at the buffer thus closing the buffer output to GND, the most common need for external amplifiers.
+Again, this can be easily configured differently in the code.
+PTT polarity is also easily changed in the code if needed.
 Debouncing the PTT Input is not required since the radio has a transistor SEND output switch so it is clean.
-The flex_glitch filter does not apply to the S3 but I did apply the fixed glitch filter (2 clocks).

-LEDs are used on the outputs and PTT input.
+The flex_glitch filter does not apply to the S3 but I did apply the fixed glitch filter (2 clocks) in the PTT input.

+There are 8 independent LEDs assigned by default to indicate the 6 bands (blue), PTT input (red), and Power ON (green).
+I used the S3's 8 LED PWM drivers to make them dimmable and reduce overall power consumption.
+A potentiometer on the back panel adjusts the brightness to adapt to bright daylight, darker shack, or in-vehicle conditions.

 In a more distant future I may make this work over USB and BLE (Bluetooth Low Energy) for an IC-705 with transverter support.
 This already exists in my other projects but this project will have a PCB designed for it, making it a bit more convenient for some.

-This codes started out with the esp-idf peripherals example for cdc-acm usb host lib.
-I added in bits for GPIO with interrupts from other samples and chunks of my other IC-705/IC-905 band decoder projects.
+This code started out with the esp-idf peripherals example for cdc-acm usb host lib.
+I added in bits for GPIO and GPIO input with interrupt from other samples and chunks of my other IC-705/IC-905 band decoder projects.
 This project differs from my others in that is it intended to be a small box with PCB and narrowly focused on being a basic 6 band decoder.
 The others go further with graphics screen, transverter support and flexible IO choices.

 Here I have code running on a M5AtomsS3 connected to my IC-905.
 It has 1 USB-OTG port and IO can be exended with i2c connected modules.
 It is easier to develop on a board with 2 USB ports.
-The M5Stamp has 1 USB C jack but also has the UART bridge port as pins (D+, D-) on the PCB you can wire to a USB connector and have 2 ports.
-This may be the option I go with in the end vs using the AtomS3 or the larger DevKit-1 dual port module.
-TBD
+The M5StampS3 has 1 USB C jack but also has the UART bridge port as pins (D+, D-) on the PCB you can wire to a USB connector and have 2 ports.
+This can be an option as well.
+I tried them all but in the end I chose the larger ESP32-S3-DevKitC-1 dual port module using discrete LEDs for simpler PCB build and more IO pins that were needed.

 ![20250105_182044](https://github.com/user-attachments/assets/f9c8ed31-90ea-421f-981f-10adf36ac2ac)